Alzheimer's Brain: What Happens In A Brain With Alzheimer's Disease?

 Normal Brain Vs. Alzheimer's Brain

-- The cerebellum is located at the back of the head, just below the brain.
+The cerebellum is located at the back of the head, just below the brain.
 It controls the ability to balance and controls general coordination.

-Like the other parts of your body, your brain is given oxygen from your blood.
-In fact, with every heartbeat, the arteries carry approximately 20 to 25 percent of the blood in the body to the brain.
+Like the other body parts, your brain is given oxygen from your blood.
+In fact, with every heartbeat, the arteries carry approximately 20 to 25% of the blood in the body to the brain.
 The brain has billions of cells that need a good portion of the oxygen found in the blood.
-Ultimately, on average, your brain uses 20 percent of the oxygen available in the blood.
-When you are intently concentrating, your brain will use up to 50 of the oxygen flowing through your body.
+Ultimately, your brain uses 20% of the oxygen in the blood.
+When you are intently concentrating, your brain will use up to 50% of the oxygen flowing through your body.

 How Does Alzheimer's Affect The Brain?

 Researchers think this neuron damage happens because of two processes.
 One is the formation of neurofibrillary tangles.
 These are made up of twisted strands of the protein tau.
-The tau is supposed to be in lines or tracks for the transport of nutrients.
-However, it collapses into the tangles.
+The tau is supposed to be in lines or tracks to transport nutrients.
+However, it collapses into tangles.
 This means that nutrients can no longer go to the nerve cells, which causes them to die.

-Second, beta-amyloid plaques, which are abnormal clusters of protein fragments, also build up between the brain's nerve cells.
-Research indicates these plaques seem to block the signaling in the brain's nerve cells.
+Second, beta-amyloid plaques, abnormal cluster protein fragments, also build up between the brain's nerve cells.
+Research indicates these plaques block signaling in the brain's nerve cells.

 What Part Of The Brain Does Alzheimer's Affect?

-How Is Alzheimer's Disorder Diagnosed?
+How Is Alzheimer's Disease Diagnosed?

-However, Alzheimer's Disease cannot be diagnosed from a brain scan alone.
-This is because other disorders and conditions could also account for those changes in brain activity.
-In fact, there is no definitive way to diagnose Alzheimer's Disease while a person is alive.
-Instead, doctors do many tests and assessments to rule out other potential problems.
-When no other diagnosis fits the symptoms, then a diagnosis of Alzheimer’s Disease can be used to label the condition.
-Genetic testing may also show a genetic mutation that could support the diagnosis, although that is also not definitive.
+As a result, sometimes the best course of action is to perform tests to rule out other potential conditions.
+When no other diagnosis fits the symptoms, then a diagnosis of Alzheimer’s disease can be used to label the condition.
+Genetic testing may also show a genetic mutation that could support the diagnosis, although that is also not always definitive.